bailey27/cppcryptfs/INSTALL.md

 These instructions assume that you are using git.

-Everything will go easier if you put everything in C:\git, e.g.
+Whether or not you are using git, everything will go easier if you put everything in C:\git, e.g.

 ```
 c:
 cd \
 mkdir git
 cd git
-git clone ...
+git clone ... (or extract zip here)
 ```

 Dokany